792401/metatester/README.md

 Verifies REST API automated tests reliability by simulating software faults

-Plug and play, does not require any changes on the test code base
+Plug and play using bytecode weaving, does not require any changes on the test code base.